TechRobotics01/Peekabot-/README.md

 the pcb has a samll form factor overall and will be powered by 2 li-ion battries which should give it a battery life of aproximately 8-12 hours which is enough for certain applications

 furthermore i will optimize the code so that the esp32 will go to deep sleep so that it could possibly in theory survive for months on a singular charge!!

+# 3D DESIGN!!
+so the 3d design of this project is subdivided into 3 majour and minor parts
+1. the pcb enclosure case (3d part 1)
+2. the pcb holder lid (3d part 2)
+3. The battery holder (3d part 3)

+so basically the entire structure is made up of 3 parts one inside thich the pcb is mounted and then the lid of the same box then the battery are mounted under these 2 parts and this part is bigger and heavier than majority of the build...

+Everything the pcb, the lid and the battery holder part are assembeled using M2 2.2mm screws which hold everything in place sturdily....

+i tried to make the entire design as small ad i could but still it is bigger than expected however for the v1 of this build i just need a working prototype and i can impliment a better structure later on

 # SOFTWARE USED
 1. arduino ide